enklein-learning-projects/star-mole-game-exercise/README.md

-# star-mole-game-exercise
+# Star Mole Game Exercise
-Game built in following the exercise from Frontend Master's bootcamp.
+Game built in following the exercise from [Frontend Master's bootcamp](https://frontendmasters.com/bootcamp/).
+View the game at Glitch.io.